 Contrary to some people's opinions, SSPs have not been proven to boost drug use or contribute to street violence in the communities they serve.
 Harm reduction organizations combat stigmas and marginalization of people using drugs and embody compassion and social justice.
 Instead, it meets people where they are in their journey, keeping them alive in hopes that one day they will be ready to start their road to recovery.
 And when that time comes, we will be prepared to aid them and find the proper treatment.

-When Robert C., from SITD, found himself ready for treatment, he went to Pinnacle Peak Recovery for our 30-day outpatient program combined with MAT.
+When Robert C., from SITD, found himself ready for treatment, he went to Pinnacle Peak Recovery for our 30-day outpatient program.
 He benefited from the many forms of therapy offered, which he stated helped him reconnect with his inner child.
 Unlike other facilities, which felt very sterile and like psychiatric wards, Pinnacle Peak felt personable and warm.
 When it comes to recovery, finding the correct route is key to success.
-In addition to our outpatient program and MAT, we also offer an inpatient and detox program.
+In addition to our outpatient program we also offer an inpatient and detox program.

 Whenever you are ready to begin your recovery journey, call us at 866-377-4761.
 A Pinnacle Peak Team member will assess your situation and start planning treatment for you.
 Substance use treatment should be available to everyone.
 We accept major health insurance plans and discount self-pay rates those without insurance.